Seka Aleksić: Personal life

-She practices Eastern Orthodox Christianity and is vocal about her religiousness.
-In spite of her beliefs, in August 2022, Piljkić condemned religious rallies against EuroPride in Belgrade and showed her support for the LGBT community in Serbia.
+She practices Eastern Orthodox Christianity and is vocal about her faith.

-Charity work
+Philanthropy

 In December 2011, she held a benefit concert in Zenica for a young man, named Kemal Kremić, who was diagnosed with leukemia.
 The event reportedly raised €40,000.

 Following the 2014 Southeast Europe floods, Aleksić supplied shelters in Serbia with food and hygiene products.

+In August 2022, Aleksić condemned religious rallies against EuroPride in Belgrade and has since been known for showing her public support for the LGBT community in Serbia.
+In March 2023, she also denounced the assault against an LGBT activist in Banja Luka and addressed the mayor Draško Stanivuković to solve the case.

+She has continuously supported the 2023 protests under the title Serbia Against Violence, organized following the Belgrade school shooting.